thalescpl-io/CipherTrust-KMIP-Key-Xfer/README.md

 b) The distination user (DSTUSR) musts be a member of the KEY USERS administrative group.

-c) The source user (SRCUSR) must be the OWNER of the KMIP keys that are to be exported.
+c) The source user (SRCUSR) must be the OWNER of the KMIP keys or a member of a Client Group in order to export the KMIP keys.
 This branch of the code assumes the source is GKLM and has been customized accordingly.

-d) The keys that are to be exported via the KMIP interface from the source host (SRCHOST) must be EXPORTABLE (check flag)

-e) The KMIP library comes from PYKMIP.
+d) The KMIP library comes from PYKMIP.
 You can find their documentation here: https://pykmip.readthedocs.io/en/latest/client.html

-f) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP
+e) Opensource informaton for PyKMIP can be found here:  https://github.com/OpenKMIP/PyKMIP

-g) In some instances, you may get an error pertaining to ORIGINAL_CREATION_DATE.
+f) In some instances, you may get an error pertaining to ORIGINAL_CREATION_DATE.
 The solution to this is found in the following link and will require the user to edit their own attribute_values.py file which is part of the pykmip package (a dependency of this code).  https://github.com/OpenKMIP/PyKMIP/issues/628

 **DISCLAIMER**:  Private keys provided in this repository *should be considered compromised.* They are included for *demonstration and educational purposes only* and should *NOT* be used in a production environment.